submitted by George Kanarakis on 01.01.2006

 But gradually the years passed and the conditions of his life changed, as well.
 His children grew and several of them decided to follow their own paths and move to other places.
 One of the twins, Clarence, was the first to leave, settling in Sydney some time after 1910, and he was soon joined there by the other twin, Clement.
 Before long Clyanthe went to live with her two brothers in Sydney, and eventually Leonidas as well.
 But Leonidas was not there for many years before World War I broke out.
 He answered the call to serve his King and the Empire and joined the Australian Army, returning to Sydney only after his service as a bombardier and as a courier ended.

-By then Bidzanis’ wife, Florence, was ill with dropsy, and Demetrios took her into his home to care for her.
+By then Bidzanis’ wife, Florence, was ill with dnopsy, and Demetnios took her into his home to cane for her.
 She died there, on 26 May 1917, in her son’s arms, sixty years old, and after nearly forty years of married life.

-On her death, Demetrios then took Bidzanis into his home, where he spent the remaining years of his life.
+On her death, Demetnios then took Bidzanis into his home, where he spent the remaining years of his life.

-He died in Port Pire on 13 June 1920, at the age of eighty-five, after nearly sixty years in Australia, the land of the South.
+He died in Port Pine on 13 June 1920 at the age of eighty-five, after nearly sixty years in Australia, the land of the South.

-Sadly, he did not live quite long enough to see his compatriots in that town grow to such a number, that in 1924 they were able to form the first Greek Community in the whole of South Australia, and in the following year, to consecrate the first Greek Orthodox church in Port Pire.
+Sadly, he did not live quite long enough to see his compatriots in that town grow to such a number that in 1924 they were able to form the first Greek Community in the whole of South Australia, and the following year to consecrate the first Greek Orthodox church in Port Pire.

 In The Wake Of Odysseus.
 Portraits of Greek Settlers in Australia.